Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • excess consumption of carbohydrates and sugar.

-As a rule, one of the listed causes prevails, the symptoms of which are temporary.
+As a rule, one of the listed reasons prevails, the symptoms of which are temporary.

 Thick blood during pregnancy

-Thick blood during pregnancy can be caused by the fact that the woman's body is experiencing an additional load that it cannot always cope with.
+Thick blood during pregnancy can be caused by the fact that the woman's body is experiencing additional stress, which it cannot always cope with.
 Sometimes this phenomenon is triggered by a complex of factors, such as: blood diseases, large blood loss, pain shock, or even iron supplements taken by mom to increase hemoglobin levels.

-Most often, doctors notice this feature of blood in a pregnant woman during blood sampling from a vein, when the hole of a medical needle is clogged or even excessive blood density is visually noticeable.
+Most often, doctors notice such a feature of the blood in a pregnant woman during blood sampling from a vein, when the opening of the medical needle is clogged or even excessive blood density is visually noticeable.
 In any case, if there is a suspicion of abnormalities in blood clotting, the doctor directs the expectant mother to a detailed coagulogram.

-Most of all, this disease is dangerous because of the possibility of blood clots, which can lead to blockage of blood vessels in the uterus, poor blood supply to the baby, and then to a miscarriage.
+Most of all, this disease is dangerous due to the possibility of blood clots, which can lead to blockage of blood vessels in the uterus, deterioration of the baby's blood supply, and then to miscarriage.

-In some cases, blood clotting may simply be a feature of physiology and return to normal immediately after childbirth.
-Therefore, in order to avoid trouble, do not worry ahead of time after receiving the results of the blood in which abnormalities have appeared - your attending physician will decide for himself what needs to be done in a particular case.
+In some cases, thickening of the blood can simply be a physiological feature and return to normal immediately after childbirth.
+Therefore, in order to avoid trouble, do not worry ahead of time after receiving the results of blood in which abnormalities have appeared - your attending physician will decide for himself what needs to be done in a particular case.

-As for the use of drugs for rapid blood thinning, they are prohibited during this wonderful period and, often, the doctor is limited to prescribing a diet.
+As for the use of drugs for rapid blood thinning, then during this wonderful period they are prohibited and, often, the doctor is limited to prescribing a diet.

-If the analysis showed that the density of your blood exceeds the norm, whatever the reasons for this, you need to monitor your diet.
-Fried, fatty foods, canned food, marinades, smoked meats should be excluded, and low-fat sour-milk products should be included in the diet.
-The use of sweets and sugar is generally not recommended.
+If the analysis showed that the density of your blood exceeds the norm, whatever the reason for this, you need to monitor your diet.
+You should exclude fried, fatty foods, canned food, marinades, smoked meats and certainly include low-fat dairy products in the diet.
+The consumption of sweets and sugar is generally not recommended.
 You should also give up buckwheat, potatoes, bananas, alcoholic and carbonated drinks.

-If the causes of a person’s hypercoagulability lie in his age, along with being overweight, and if, in addition, he leads a sedentary lifestyle, then he is more at risk of stroke, which can lead to varying degrees of disability and even death.
+If the causes of hypercoagulability of a person lie at his age, along with being overweight and if, moreover, he leads a sedentary lifestyle, then he is more at risk of stroke, which can lead to disability of varying degrees and even death.

-There are many products that contain substances that help thin the blood.
+There are many products containing substances that help thin the blood.
 This impressive list includes a lot of delicious things, among which everyone who is faced with a problem will find those that suit his tastes:

 Treatment of the disease